 - Generally no space is left empty.

 - Madhubani art is believed to date back to the times of Ramayan.
-It is believed that king Janak asked artists in those times to capture Sita's wedding to Ram.
+It is believed that king Janak asked artists, in those times to capture Sita's wedding to Ram in these art works.

-- And thus this art was practised on the mud walls and floors of homes all over the Mithila region.
+- And this is how, this art was practised on the mud walls, and floors of homes all over the Mithila region.

-- Ancient art, paintings or sculpture are generally a true indication of the culture and traditions of people living in those times.
+- Ancient art, paintings, or sculptures are generally, a true reflection and indication, of the culture and traditions of people, living in those times.